- In Waterproofing

 COMMON CAUSES OF WATER DAMAGE:

-Frost can damage pavement and building structures in two ways: first, by heaving of the frozen ground caused by ice lenses forming in the soil, and secondly when the ground collapses after these frost lenses thaw.
+Frost can damage pavement and building structures in two ways: first, by the heaving of the frozen ground caused by ice lenses forming in the soil, and secondly when the ground collapses after these frost lenses thaw.
 To prevent these from affecting the building, building codes have been established that require at least 30 inches of a building’s footing depth in order to resist frost expansion.

 Vertical ground shifts

 Consistent freezing and thawing can cause the ground to shift between four and eight inches, on average.
 Variations in these numbers are normal, and can even be as high as 24 inches due to different soil and water conditions that cause cracks in your foundation’s structure.

 When the outside temperature drops below 20 degrees Fahrenheit, water pipes in homes with little to no insulation are more likely to freeze and crack.
 Frozen pipes can cause interior flooding within a matter of seconds since a one-eighth crack in a pipe can spew out more than 250 gallons of water every day.
 On average, a quarter of a million Americans have one or more rooms in their homes disrupted by bursting pipes every year.

 HOW CAN YOU PREVENT WATER DAMAGE IN THE FIRST PLACE?